sangupta/ps/README.md

 * [Design a stateless user-session mechanism](solutions/2016/stateless-user-session.md)
 * [Design a rate-limited web-scraper](solutions/2016/rate-limited-web-scraper.md)
 * [Design a Content Delivert Network, CDN](solutions/2017/cdn-design.md)
-* Design a scalable user authentication system
-* Design a shopping cart
-* Design a notification system
-* Design a CRON scheduler
-* Design an object-pool or a connection-pool
-* Design an email-delivery system like Mailchimp
-* Design a S3 parallel

 ### Others